TjobberTjob/MassSpecPipeline/readme.md

 acquire_only_new: A boolean value for skipping PRIDE projects if you have already created all images - Defaults to "True"

-multithread: A Boolean value for running the extraction multithreaded (reduces error messages)- Defaults to "True"
+multi_processing: A Boolean value for running the extraction multithreaded (reduces error messages)- Defaults to "True"

 nr_threads: Amount of threads used for multi threading - Defaults to 10

-formatsoftware: What software is used for formatting from .raw to .mzml - Possibilies are "conda" or "docker" so the used method must be installed - Defaults to "conda"
+format_software: What software is used for formatting from .raw to .mzml - Possibilies are "conda" or "docker" so the used method must be installed - Defaults to "conda"

-Errormessage: If files fail, whether to just skip them or skip them and get the error message.
+recieve_error_messages: If files fail, whether to just skip them or skip them and get the error message.
 Used for debugging - Defaults to "False"

-savepng: Whether or not to save images as png files or only txt - Dafults to "False"
+save_images_as_png: Whether or not to save images as png files or only txt - Dafults to "False"

 ##### filtering attributes:
+min_amount_classes: Minimum amounts of classes in filtered file - Defaults to 2

+min_amount_in_class: Minimum amount amount of data points (in percentile of total data) that goes into each class. will be changed if it doesnt allow for min_amount_classes classes- Defaults to 10

+max_amount_classes: Maximum amounts of classes.
+Always goes for the n most abundant classes.- Defaults to "max" (all with min_amount_in_class datapoints)

 filterscore: When filtering subimage metadata, do you want to have a score amount that the peptide has to achieve, and what is the percentile of all score you want to have above. - Defaults to ["False", 55],

-filteramount: When filtering subimage metadata, do you want to have an amount of datapoints pr class.
-The filter filters off percentages of total datapoints in either class (so 10(%) means that each class has to have 10% of all datapoints or it wont be incorporated) - Defaults to ["False", 50],

-topxamount: When you want only x classes.
-This filteres away the classes that arent in the most abundant classes. (fx only 10 most abundant sequences) - Defaults to "max" that is no top limit, else write a numerical value

-minbinary: Forces the filtered version to at least be a binary class.
-This means that if the filteramount is set too high to get more than one class, it will lower the amount untill it gets at least two classes.
-Defaults to "True"

 ##### networkattributes:
 batch_size: Size of batches for stochastic gradient descent - Defaults to 64